Cherokee Trail High School: Athletics

-Cherokee Trail is home to Legacy Stadium, the largest school stadium in Colorado.
-It boasts an advanced artificial grass field, ticket booths, cable broadcasting cameras, and A/V equipment, as well as modern architecture.
-This stadium is shared with other schools in the district.
-The campus also has a 25-yard swimming pool and a 12-foot diving well with two one-meter diving boards, multiple tennis courts, soccer fields, a softball field, and two baseball diamonds.
+Cherokee Trail is home to Legacy Stadium, a 7,500-seat district stadium that is one of the largest high-school stadiums in Colorado.
+The facility features an artificial turf field, ticket booths, broadcast cabling and A/V equipment, and modern architecture; it is shared among Cherry Creek School District high schools for varsity events.
+The campus also houses a 25-yard competition swimming pool with a 12-foot diving well and two one-meter diving boards, multiple tennis courts, soccer fields, a softball field, and two baseball diamonds.

 View of the home stands at Legacy Stadium, located on the CTHS campus.